vincent-lafouasse/PossGain/README.md

 Special thanks to @eyalamirmusic for the project template, and @sammithy for the guidance

+## Plugins

+- PossGain, a revolutionary plugin to control a signal's gain which will help you with proper gain staging.

+### To do

+- PossNoiseGate, so you can control your signal's makeup.
+- PossFilter, a toggleable highpass/lowpass filter with basic controls.
+- PossEQ, a more elaborate tool with HPF, LPF, shelves and bells.

 ## JUCE CMake Repo Prototype
 A prototype to model a way to create an entire repo using JUCE 6 and CMake.